 3. All Of Me – Belle Baker

-This instrumental version sounds very engaging and will definitely inspire many players to practice on it.
+This instrumental version sounds very engaging and will inspire many players to practice it.

 4. Autumn Leaves – Joseph Kosma

 We are still among the most famous jazz standards, but this piece is a little bit different than the previous three.
-While songs like “All of Me” or “Fly me to the Moon” comes with chord progressions that are common in various music genres, this tune also has something that is strictly reserved for Jazz.
+While songs like “All of Me” or “Fly Me to the Moon” come with chord progressions that are common in various music genres, this tune also has something that is strictly reserved for Jazz.

 5. Minor Swing – Django Reinhardt